qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 Appearance
 ----------

-`Appearance` defines how the diagram looks like.
+:guilabel:`Appearance` defines how the diagram looks like.
 It provides general settings that do not interfere with the statistic values such as:

 * the graphic transparency, its outline width and color